kimt1/vibesheet-20250706_032254/README.md

 ## Additional Notes

 - All user configurations, mappings, and batch profiles are securely stored (XML/INI for structure, encrypted at rest in cloud).
-- Privacy and session security are prioritized?automation runs in isolated contexts with careful cookie/session handling.
+- Privacy and session security are prioritized—automation runs in isolated contexts with careful cookie/session handling.
 - Pluggable detection and simulation modules allow for fast adaptation to new form types or anti-bot mitigations.
 - Supports multi-user environments with customizable access controls.
-- The platform is extensible?future modules may support non-Google spreadsheets, API integrations, or machine learning-based detection.
+- The platform is extensible—future modules may support non-Google spreadsheets, API integrations, or machine learning-based detection.

 ---